mchav/mchav.github.io/_posts/2025-11-04-an-introduction-to-program-synthesis-part-ii.md

 Conditionals were a powerful tool, but posed a big challenge for us.
 How do we use them without blowing up the search space?
 What if we could tell the search the shape of the final program (that it's a conditional with 2 or 3 terms, and it returns 1 or 0)?
 We would only search for the hole we need to fill, not worry about others searching everything else.

 Top-down enumerative search will be the subject of our next post in the series.

+## Wanna join in this work?

+Come over to the [dataHaskell Discord](https://discord.gg/8u8SCWfrNC) where we discuss the work that is at the intersection of functional programming and data science?